govuk-one-login/service-header/README.md

 + sign out
 + change their sign in credentials

-The cross-service header has been adapted from the [standard service header in the GOV.UK Design System](https://design-system.service.gov.uk/components/header/).
+The One Login header has been adapted from the [standard service header in the GOV.UK Design System](https://design-system.service.gov.uk/components/header/).

 It's a 'beta' component and we're interested to hear from service teams about how it performs with your users.